MSRI provides a number of services to support women in the mathematical sciences.

 - Summer Graduate Schools: Additional support for women nominated for MSRI's Summer Graduate Schools.

-- Marie Vitulli Graduate Fellowship for Women Graduate Students: Support for one advanced graduate student in mathematics, per academic year, to attend an MSRI Program with her advisor.
+- Marie A. Vitulli Graduate Fellowship for Women Graduate Students: Support for one advanced graduate student in mathematics, per academic year, to attend an MSRI Program with her advisor.

 - MSRI Advisory Committees: Rotating committees tasked to ensure equitable representation and build community among women and underrepresented minorities in MSRI's research programs and workshops.